-Phantasy Star IV is just well written, well paced and when you are about halfway through the game, for me at least i got so interested in the Phantasy Star lore that i could not stop playing until i beat the game.
+Phantasy Star IV is just well written, well paced and when you are about halfway through the game, for me at least I got so interested in the Phantasy Star lore that I could not stop playing until I beat the game.
 I also just love the futuristic fantasy atmosphere of the series.

 Longplay for reference

 The game looks absolutely amazing for a Mega Drive game as you can see but sadly the music could not be on par with the great graphics.
-The music is great at times, but mediocre at others.
+The music is great at times but mediocre at others.

 The strongest aspect of PSIV is the story but the game owes some of that to the earlier games of the series who paved the way for this grand finale.
-Like i said, PSIV will be so much more enjoyable after going through at least PS1 and then maybe PS2 and besides…those games a both really good on just their own merits.
+Like I said, PSIV will be so much more enjoyable after going through at least PS1 and then maybe PS2 and besides…those games a both really good on just their own merits.
 Phantasy Star 1 was revolutionary, just look it up or read my old review.

 Phantasy Star IV is available for the Sega Mega in all regions, on Steam, numerous Sega compilations for the PS2, PS3 and XBox360 and even on the Wii virtual console.

-The last words of the review will be… Yes, Phantasy Star IV totally holds its own against FFVI and Chrono Trigger and is totally on the same level maybe even on par to those games.
+The last words of the review will be… Yes, Phantasy Star IV totally holds its own against FFVI and Chrono Trigger and is totally on the same level maybe even on par with those games.